What is a Licensed Conveyancer?

 If you are buying without mortgage, you can, should you so wish, proceed without undertaking searches.

-If you are buying subject to mortgage then undertaking searches and a legal representative ensuring that no issues are revealed is a condition of the mortgage.
+If you are buying subject to mortgage then undertaking searches and a requirement to ensuring that no issues are revealed is a condition of the mortgage.

 This search provides information relating to the property that you are buying.
 It does not cover the surrounding area.
 It will show: